This page was reviewed under our medical and editorial policy by

 Urine tests (urinalysis and urine cytology) to look for blood or cancer cells also may be performed.
 If a patient has renal cell cancer, there’s about a 50 percent chance blood will be present in the urine, according to the ACS.

-Other testing includes:
+Other testing may include:

-Ductal carcinoma in situ and invasive ductal carcinoma: Testing to diagnose these types of breast cancer are often performed by a breast specialist or surgeon.
+Testing to diagnose these types of breast cancer are often performed by a breast specialist or surgeon.

 Tests include: